 A report that describes the results of the research undertaken during the Fellowship period must be submitted to the Amphibian Ark at the conclusion of the Fellowship.
 The report should indicate how the results of the research will impact future work in the same discipline.

-Application materials and the letter of support from the mentor should be e-mailed to: Kevin Johnson, firstname.lastname@example.org.
-Submission deadline: 6 September 2021.
+Application materials and the letter of support from the mentor should be e-mailed to: Amphibian Ark, firstname.lastname@example.org.
+Submission deadline: 1 September 2022.

 A committee appointed by the Amphibian Ark will review all nominations and then submit their choice for award recipient to the Amphibian Ark Executive Director for endorsement.